UniversalDependencies/UD_Latin-UDante/README.md

 <u>Please note:</u> as a byproduct of linguistic (or other) investigations performed on the **UDante** treebank, or its use for NLP purposes, constant corrections and improvements are performed on the syntactic trees as need be.
 It would not be sensible to list all such interventions in full, since the overall structure of the treebank is not affected.
 Whoever detects errors, inconsistencies or dubious annotation choices is gladly invited to report them!

+* 2024-11-15 v2.15
+    * Implementation of new rules excluding descendants of syntactic words with dependency relations `det`, involving reattachment to the head and possible other minor corrections
+        * the only case where this is not applied are the reduplicating determiners *quot quot* and *tot tot*
+    * Minor correction of features of `Foreign=Yes` words, shifting `NameEntity` and `Proper` to the `MISC` field
+    * Splitting of sentence `DVE-145` into three sentences to correct previous faulty segmentation, and especially the annotation of a Latin sentence (now `DVE-145-3`)
 * 2023-11-15 v2.13
     * Implementation of overall syntactic and morphologic harmonisation following (Gamba & Zeman 2023a) and (Gamba & Zeman 2023b)
     * Introduction of the new subtyped relation [`flat:redup`]() together with `MISC` specifications for reduplications, occurring three times in the treebank: *quot quot* (distributive), *tot tot* (distributive) and *me me* (emphatic)